imagekitio/docs-keep-a-changelog/features/single-sign-on/sso-onelogin-setup.md

 ![Custom User Fields](<../../.gitbook/assets/sso-setup-onelogin-9.png>)

-Back on the SSO application page under the SAML section, ensure that these fields are included correctly in your OneLogin user object.
+Back on the application page under the "Parameters" section, ensure that these fields are included correctly in your OneLogin user object.

 ![Attach claims](<../../.gitbook/assets/sso-setup-onelogin-5.png>)
 ![Attach claims](<../../.gitbook/assets/sso-setup-onelogin-6.png>)